 Blueberries (Vaccinium corymbosum) rank among the highest of all fruits and vegetables in their capacity to destroy free radicals.
 Blueberries have been shown to have neuroprotective, cardioprotective and cholesterol-lowering properties.
-Blueberries are a good source of vitamin K, vitamin C and manganese.
 Blueberries are a rich source of anthocyanins, including various delphinidins, malvidins, petunidins, cyanidins and peonidins.
-Blueberries also contain resveratrol, pterostilbene, caffeic acid, catechin, chlorogenic acid, epicatechin, ferulic acid, gallic acid, kaempferol, myricetin, naringenin, p-coumaric acid, p-hydroxybenzoic acid, quercetin, and ursolic acid, most of which have been reported to have anti-cancer properties.
+Blueberries also contain resveratrol, pterostilbene, catechin, epicatechin, kaempferol, myricetin, quercetin, p-coumaric acid, p-hydroxybenzoic acid, chlorogenic acid, gallic acid, and ursolic acid, all of which have been reported to have anti-cancer properties.

 Breast cancer-related effects of eating blueberries

 Blueberries have been found to inhibit mammary cancer cell proliferation in mice and rats, as well as inhibiting cultured cancer cell growth in the laboratory and blood vessel tumors in rats.
 Pterostilbene has been shown to inhibit obesity-related breast cancer growth and proliferation in the laboratory and to have additive treatment effects when combined with tamoxifen in estrogen receptor positive (ER+) breast cancer cells.
 Pterostilbene also has been shown to reduce the formation of breast cancer stem cells and inhibit their metastatic activities.

 Blueberry extract has been shown to exhibit antitumor activity against triple negative (ER-/PR-/HER2-) breast cancer cells and reduce their metastatic potential.
 Blueberry was found to inhibit cell proliferation in triple negative cells with no effect on normal breast cells in one study.
 Blueberry also reduced the metastatic potential of triple negative cells through inhibition of cell motility.

 In animal studies, dietary blueberry has been shown to reduce triple negative tumor volume in female mice.
 Blueberry diets reduced triple negative proliferation (as measured by Ki-67) and increased cell death.
 In addition, a blueberry diet inhibited triple negative tumor metastasis in another mouse study.
 Analysis of tumor tissues has demonstrated that blueberry-fed mice tumors have significantly altered expression of genes important to inflammation, cancer, and metastasis.